EXTREMOPHILARUM/hydpy/presentation.md

 # Sniffing your way through the network

+.bottom
+---
+class: center, middle

+# Who am I?

+Software Engineer at Prismberry

+Like to do cool stuff with tech

 ---

 # Today we will try to answer a few basic questions about network sniffing